EarthScope/ispaq/README.md

 greater than one day is requested, metrics will be calculated by cycling through multiple single days to produce a measurement for each day.
 Additionally, and only if using local data files, you can run metrics without specifying a start time.
-In this case, ISPAQ will use a start time corresponding to the earliest file found that matches the requested station(s).
-If end time is also not specified, ISPAQ will use an end time corresponding to the latest file found that matches the requested station(s).
+In this case, ISPAQ will use a start time corresponding to the earliest file found that matches the requested Station_SNCLs.
+If end time is also not specified, ISPAQ will use an end time corresponding to the latest file found that matches the requested Station_SNCLs.

 ### Preference files